waleediqbal1/Git-Learning-and-Installation-/README.md

 This whole procedure creates a repository on bitbucket for us same like we created a folder on our operating system  for us .
 But hold on see our repository is empty no data or file is in it if we see because same like creating a new folder it is empty.
-Now bitbucet give's us two ways to use this repository .
+Now bitbucet give's us two options to use this repository .

 ## 1st Option: